 Find it at: Iowa Pork Producers Association – NE of Ag Building on Grand Avenue; Rock Island West of Pavilion

-Pro tip: It’s hipster cousin, Pork Belly on a Stick, is a decadent change of pace, and can be found at the same vendors.
+Pro tip: Its hipster cousin, Pork Belly on a Stick, is a decadent change of pace, and can be found at the same vendors.

 Corn Dog